Types of Termites

 - Mud tubes on the exterior of the home are a clear sign of subterranean termite infestation.

-- Hollow-sounding wood, a soft feeling to the wood, and splitting or blistering of wood fixtures are clear signs that a swarm of creatures have been chewing your belongings.
+- Hollow-sounding wood, a soft feeling to the wood, and splitting or blistering of wood fixtures are clear signs that a swarm of creatures is chewing your belongings.

 - Bubbling or cracking paint on walls